myshkin5/aws-musings/README.md

 # Sub-Projects
  Name | Description
 ------|-------------
-[infrastructure](./infrastructure) | Lays down the basic framework starting with the VPC
+[infrastructure](./infrastructure) | Creates the core constructs starting with the VPC.
+This project builds artifacts that are prerequisites for all other projects
+[containers](./containers) | Builds a basic container framework using Fargate.
  | **Other**
 [Gluster Proof of Concept](./gluster-poc-us-west-2) | Deploys a GlusterFS test framework